 Can I get Spanish residency if the Spain Golden Visa ends?

-Yes, there will still be ways to obtain Spanish residency if the Golden Visa scheme ends, including through the Spain non-lucrative visa, entrepreneur visa, employment visa, family reunification visa, and student visa.
+Yes, there are still ways to obtain Spanish residency now that the Golden Visa has ended, including through the Spain non-lucrative visa, entrepreneur visa, employment visa, family reunification visa, and student visa.